Our Board of Directors is committed to high standards of corporate governance reflecting international best practice.

 Mechanism for adopting a governance system in the Company

-The Governance Rules require that the majority of the Board must comprise non-executive directors, and that at least one-third of the Board must be independent in accordance with the criteria set out in the Governance Rules.
+The Corporate Governance Rules require that the majority of the Board must comprise non-executive independent directors, in accordance with the criteria set out in the Corporate Governance Rules.

 The Audit Committee assists the Board in discharging its responsibilities regarding financial reporting and external and internal audits and controls.